 That’s what hip-hop is.
 It’s Sociology and English put to a beat. ~Talib Kweli

 With that understanding as our foundation, this class uses a sociological lens to explore hip-hop’s significance beyond mere beats and rhymes.
-Through films, songs and critical readings we will discuss the social forces that influenced hip hop’s formation and evolution as well as enable and constrain its future.
-Though we will immerse ourselves in the art form, this is not a music appreciation course so a love of hip hop is not required.
+Through films, songs and critical readings we will discuss the social forces that influenced hip hop’s formation and evolution as well enable and constrain its future.
+This is not a music appreciation course so a love of hip hop is not required.
 Instead, what is required is the ability to think critically about how hip hop culture and music address race, class, gender and sexuality, inequality, police brutality and capitalism among other social issues.
 Our analysis will not only help you to develop a robust sociological imagination but also to become a more critical cultural consumer.

 By the end of this course, you will be able to: